GaloisInc/smaccmpilot-org/pages/software/commsec-overview.md

 * One-way links must remain useful, the protocol can not assume two-way communication.
 * Packet-loss can occur for extended periods of time (easily many minutes).

-There are two distinct phases: key agreement and encapsulation. **While we have designed a key agreement protocol, we have not implemented it for SMACCMPilot.**
-The design of both are described in the [Github README](https://github.com/GaloisInc/gec/blob/master/README.md).
+There are two distinct phases: key agreement and encapsulation.
+The design of both (and more details about the cryptographic work) are described in the [Galois Embedded Crypto](https://github.com/GaloisInc/gec) repository.

 [mavlink]: http://qgroundcontrol.org/mavlink/start